Open-Markets-Initiative/wireshark-lua/README.md

 ## Development

 Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
-Code generation requires a slighty different workflow.
+Code generation requires a slightly different workflow.
 The recommended process is to post a dissector script with suggested edits and explanation.
 If the changes are applicable to some or all protocols, we will update the model and regenerate.

-Note: Our dissector model is still in beta and subject to rapid development.
+Note: Our dissector generation model is still under rapid development.

 ## Testing

 Please report any dissection errors as issues.
 Include a small note on the protocol and version, what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.

 Production captures are required for protocol verification.
 If your organization has the rights to donate captures, and you wish to make the world a better place, please contact us.